neuralhydrology/neuralhydrology/docs/source/usage/models.rst

 ^^^^^^^^^
 Abstract base class from which all models derive.
 Do not use this class for model training.

+ARLSTM
+^^^^^^
+:py:class:`neuralhydrology.modelzoo.arlstm.ARLSTM` is an autoregressive long short term memory network (LSTM) that assumes one input is a time-lagged version of the output.
+All features (``x_d``, ``x_s``, ``x_one_hot``) are concatenated and passed to the timeseries network at each time step, along with a binary flag that indicates whether the autoregressive input (i.e., lagged target data) is missing (False) or present (True).
+The length of the autoregressive lag can be specified in the config file by specifying the lag on the autoregressive input.
+Any missing data in the autoregressive inputs is imputed with appropriately lagged model output, and gradients are calculated through this imputation during backpropagation.
+Only one autoregressive input is currently supported, and it is assumed that this is the last variable in the ``x_d`` vector.
+This model uses a standard pytorch LSTM cell, but only runs the optimized LSTM one timestep at a time, and is therefore significantly slower than the CudaLSTM.

 CudaLSTM
 ^^^^^^^^
 :py:class:`neuralhydrology.modelzoo.cudalstm.CudaLSTM` is a network using the standard PyTorch LSTM implementation.